-Children Served: 2.801 children were enrolled in 3.220 funded slots in the school year 2021-2022.
+Children Served: 2.801 children were enrolled in 3.220 funded slots in the school year 2021-2022 with a state appropriation of \$16,000,000.
 3,090 were enrolled in school year 2019-2020.
 Enrollment declined during the COVID-19 pandemic, consistent with national trends.

-An additional 2.890 slots were funded to be served in the 2022-2023 school year, which will bring the total to 6,110.iii
+An additional 2.890 slots were funded to be served in the 2022-2023 school year, which will bring the total to 6,110.
+During the 2022 legislative session, an appropriation was made to ELCs at a rate of \$24,000,000, which will serve over 9.000 children.iii

 Eligibility Criteria: ELCs serve children who are not yet in kindergarten but are four years of age on or before September 1 of a school year.
 There are no eligibility requirements for students or families set by the state for the ELCs.
-Programs that are part of the ELC follow the eligibility and selection criteria that are applicable to their program type, i.e., Head Start, Title I preschool, and Child Care Payment Program.
+Programs that are part of the ELC follow the eligibility and selection criteria that are applicable to their program type, i.e., Head Start, public preschool, and Child Care Payment Program/child care licensure.